Curriculum, Rotations & Conferences

 The fellow is in charge of protocol prescription for MR and CT studies; much of this activity is to be shared with radiology residents according to their abilities.
 Complex or difficult protocols are to be discussed with neuroradiology faculty.

 The fellow is expected to review 25 or more CT or MR imaging cases on those days where no interventional procedures are performed.
 For each case they will learn the relevant clinical history, independently review the imaging study, compare the imaging study to relevant prior studies, and formulate an interpretation of the study.
 They will then review each study with an attending neuroradiologist.
 Faculty neuroradiologists are expected to use this time for one-on-one teaching relevant to the clinical case material and imaging techniques.
-The resident will report critical findings to the necessary persons.
+The fellow will report critical findings to the necessary persons.
 They will dictate the imaging report and edit the transcribed report for accuracy. neuroradiology faculty will evaluate the reports and provide constructive criticism.
 The daily clinical material ideally serves as a springboard for further reading in advanced topics.

 Invasive procedures